iCliniq Logo

 What Is Epidermis?

 The epidermis is the outermost layer covering the skin.
 It acts as a barrier to the human body.
-The epidermis protects humans from environmental pathogens and also helps in the regulation of temperature.
+The epidermis protects humans from environmental pathogens and also helps regulate temperature.
 In addition, the epidermis protects the body from natural ultraviolet rays.
 The epidermis has various layers.
 The thickness of the epidermis varies with the layers.

-Stratum Basale: stratum basale, the deepest layer, is also known as stratum germinativum.
-The epidermis and dermis are separated by a basement membrane.
+• Stratum Basale: The deepest layer, stratum basale, is also known as stratum germinativum.
+A basement membrane separates the epidermis and dermis.
 The stratum basale is attached to the basement membrane by hemidesmosomes.
 The cells found in this layer are keratinocytes and melanocytes.

-Stratum Spinosum: Stratum spinosum, known as the prickle cell layer, has 8 to 10 layers in the epidermis.
-It has polyhedral cells containing cytoplasmic processes, which give a spine-like appearance.
-In addition, dendritic cells are present in this player.
+• Stratum Spinosum: Stratum spinosum, known as the prickle cell layer, has eight to ten layers in the epidermis.
+It has polyhedral cells containing cytoplasmic processes, which give it a spine-like appearance.
+Dendritic cells are also present in this player.

-Stratum Granulosum: It is about 3 to 5 layers.
+• Stratum Granulosum: It is about three to five layers.
 Diamond-shaped cells in this layer contain keratohyalin and lamellar granules.
 Keratohyalin granules secrete keratin.
-Lamellar granules contain glycolipids .glycolipids secreted from lamellar granules are secreted to the cell surface and act as a glue, thereby keeping cells intact.
+Glycolipids can be found in lamellar granules.
+Lamellar granules release glycolipids, which are secreted to the cell surface where they function as a glue to hold cells together.

-Stratum Lucidum: It is of 2 to 3 layers in the epidermis.
+• Stratum Lucidum: It is of two to three layers in the epidermis.
 Stratum lucidum is seen in the thick skin areas like palms and soles.
 Eleidin is present in this layer.
 Eleidin is the transformation product of keratohyalin.

 What Are the Cells in the Epidermis?

-Langerhans or dendritic cells are the first skin defensive cells that play an essential role in the presentation of antigens.
+• Langerhan Cells or Dendritic Cells: They are the first skin defensive cells that play an essential role in the presentation of antigens.
 These cells are seen in the layer of stratum spinosum, and they originated from mesenchymal cells.
 Langerhans cells contain Birbeck granules containing cytoplasmic organelles in tennis-shaped form.

 What Is the Function of the Epidermis?